hmrc/api-platform-test-user-frontend/README.md

 Run all of the unit tests with `sbt test`

+Integration tests make use of docker-selenium-grid to spin up grid, chrome, firefox and edge.
+See that repo for more details.
+N.B.
+The docker image start script will need port 6001 adding to TARGET_PORTS and any firewall you have must permit this port.

-Run all of the integration tests with `sbt it:test`
+Run all of the integration tests with `sbt -Dbrowser=chrome it:test`

 Run the unit and integration tests with code coverage reporting using `./run_all_tests.sh`